bystrogenomics/bystro/perl/INSTALL.md

   - Build a new Bystro database: `docker run bystro-annotator bystro-build.pl --help`
   - Fetch dependencies, before building: `docker run bystro-annotator bystro-utils.pl --help`

-## Installing Bystro Annotator Bare Metal / Locally
+### Installing Bystro Annotator on Bare Metal / Directly on Host Operating System

 The easiest way to install Bystro directly on your machine is to run: